 0e:06.3 System peripheral: Ricoh Co Ltd R5C592 Memory Stick Bus Host Adapter (rev 12)

 Does this mean that the R5C833 is a combination of R5C822 and R5C592???
 At any rate, it seems that the card reader is properly a R5C822.
-The R5C822 seems to be supported in Linux somehow but it is unclear how stable that support is.

 • Hardware virtualization (Intel VT): yes!
 I can use kvm which depends on VT to run.